gregoryguillou/terraform-api/README.md

 # Terraform-deck

-`Terraform-deck` relies on containers to manage a set of terraform projects and workspaces.
-Access it securely from a Command Line Interface or via the REST API, and:
+`Terraform-deck` helps you manage projects and workspaces from the Cloud.
+Access them securely from a command line or via a REST API.
+You should be able to use Terraform from anywhere and:

 - Create and destroy development, training or demonstration environments on-demand.
 - Update environments on-demand from a git branch/tag
 - Build frontend applications and chatbots
-- **Reduce cost** by managing systematic destruction and time lease
+- Destroy your environment any time.
+Add the associated commands in a scheduler to keep your environments always clean and lean
-- Build temporary infrastructure for demonstration, training and manage your SaaS environments
+- Build temporary infrastructure for demonstration, training
+- Manage your SaaS environments
 - Be creative...

 # Try Terraform-deck

 Try `Terraform-deck` now.
-Read and comment the documents:
+Read and comment the documents below:

 - [A step-by-step demonstration of Terraform-deck with Consul](docs/TUTORIAL.md)
 - [The concept guide](docs/CONCEPT.md)